 Yes.
-If you would like to change your meal plan prior to the start of the semester, you can contact the Office of Housing and Residence Life.
+If you would like to change your meal plan prior to the start of the semester, you can contact the Office of Residence Life and First Year Experience.
 You will need to contact Student Business Services for any changes made thereafter.
 All changes must be made within the first two weeks of the semester.

 A parking permit is required for any vehicles parking on campus.
 Please review Parking Services information for details on specific parking permit costs and designated parking areas.
 Failure to register your vehicle could result in a parking citation and/or towing your vehicle.

-Students can request an assignment change by completing paperwork at the Office of Housing and Residence Life.
+Students can request an assignment change by completing paperwork at the Office of Residence Life and First Year Experience.
 After we have received your request, you will receive further instruction on how to successfully complete an assignment change.
 Please note that assignment change requests should only be submitted AFTER the start of the semester and are accommodated only when space is available.

 Students must complete a License Release Request Form.
 All directions must be completed and, if needed, written documentation must also be submitted.
 After we have received your request, the Assistant Director will review your request and contact you to explain the next steps.
 License releases are not guaranteed and are only approved for special circumstances.

 If you live in the residence halls or Harris Apartments:

 Orange, CA 92866

 Your Legal Name

 625 North Grand, Apt #